nextflow-io/nf-validation/docs/samplesheets/examples.md

 It may be necessary to manipulate this channel to fit your process inputs.
 For more documentation, check out the [Nextflow operator docs](https://www.nextflow.io/docs/latest/operator.html), however here are some common use cases with `.fromSamplesheet()`.

-## Using a samplesheet with no headers
+## Using a sample sheet with no headers

-Sometimes you only have one possible input in the pipeline samplesheet.
-In this case it doesn't make sense to have a header in the samplesheet.
-This can be done by creating a samplesheet with an empty string as input key:
+Sometimes you only have one possible input in the pipeline sample sheet.
+In this case it doesn't make sense to have a header in the sample sheet.
+This can be done by creating a sample sheet with an empty string as input key:

 ```json
 {